NBility-Model/nbility-model.github.io/docs/workshops/preparation/2-prepare-github.md

-## Preparing your Github account to configure Archi integration
+# Preparing your GitHub account to configure Archi integration

 1. Log onto your GitHub Account at [GitHub.com](github.com) or create a GitHub account at [GitHub.com](github.com)
 2. Please share your GitHub account name by emailing it to OSPO@alliander.com, so that we can add you to the NBility-Model GitHub organization.